ABG Covered Call Strategy

 ABG (Asbury Automotive Group, Inc.), in the Consumer Cyclical sector, (Auto - Dealerships industry), listed on NYSE.

 Asbury Automotive Group, Inc., together with its subsidiaries, operates as an automotive retailer in the United States.
-It offers a range of automotive products and services, including new and used vehicles; and vehicle repair and maintenance services, replacement parts, and collision repair services.
-The company also provides finance and insurance products, including arranging vehicle financing through third parties; and aftermarket products, such as extended service contracts, guaranteed asset protection debt cancellation, prepaid maintenance, and credit life and disability insurance.
-As of December 31, 2021, the company owned and operated 205 new vehicle franchises representing 31 brands of automobiles at 155 dealership locations; and 35 collision centers in the United States.
-Asbury Automotive Group, Inc. was founded in 1996 and is headquartered in Duluth, Georgia.
+It operates through Dealerships; and Total Care Auto, Powered by Asbury (TCA) segments.
+The company offers a range of automotive products and services, including new and used vehicles; and vehicle repair and maintenance services, replacement parts, collision repair, and reconditioning services for used vehicles.
+It also provides finance and insurance products, including arranging vehicle financing through third parties; and aftermarket products, such as extended vehicle service contracts, guaranteed asset protection debt cancellation, prepaid maintenance contracts, key replacement contracts, paintless dent repair contracts, appearance protection contracts, tire and wheel, and lease wear and tear contracts.
+The company sells its products and services to individual retail customers, other dealers, and licensed wholesalers through its network of dealerships, as well as at auctions.
+Asbury Automotive Group, Inc. was founded in 1996 and is headquartered in Atlanta, Georgia.

-A beta of 0.78 places ABG roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
-The trailing P/E of 8.98 is on the value side, where IV often compresses outside event windows because forward growth expectations are already discounted into the share price.
+A beta of 0.72 places ABG roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
+The trailing P/E of 7.81 is on the value side, where IV often compresses outside event windows because forward growth expectations are already discounted into the share price.
+ABG pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a covered call on ABG?